 Excessive fan vibration

 Torn filters can lead to unforeseen expenses, but it’s when the domino effect reaches all the way to the fan that the damage becomes serious - and costly.
 A dust leak draws particles through to the fan blades.
-If the particles are hydrophilic and there is moisture in the airflow - as is often the case - the dust may stick to the blades, creating an abnormal vibration.
+If the particles are hydrophilic and there is moisture in the airflow - as is often the case - the dust may stick to the blades1, creating an abnormal vibration.
 (Imagine the banging of a washer drum with unevenly distributed clothes inside).
-Over the long term, this vibration damages the entire fan, starting with the blades scraping against the inside walls.
-If the problem isn’t fixed, the shaft and ball bearings are next to go.
+Over the long term, this vibration damages the entire fan, starting with the blades scraping against the inside walls2.
+If the problem isn’t fixed, the shaft3 and ball bearings are next to go.
 As you can see, these very costly repairs can easily be avoided with routine inspections or the installation of a broken bag detector.